2DGD-F0TH/2DGD_F0TH/chapters/95_Glossary.md

 EULA
 : Short of "End User License Agreement", is essentially a contract that estabilishes the purchaser's right to use the software, usually with some limitations on how the copy can be used.

+H
+--

+HUD
+: Short of "Heads Up Display", in games it usually shows your health, ammunition, minimap and other information.

 I
 --